SurvBench: A Standardised Preprocessing Pipeline for Multi-Modal Electronic Health Record Survival Analysis: SurvBench

-For each cohort, survival labels consist of two essential components: duration ($T$) representing the time from admission to the event or censoring measured in hours, and event ($\delta$) indicating the status of the result.
-For single-risk scenarios, the event indicator is binary with $\delta \in \{0, 1\}$ where 1 denotes the event occurrence and 0 indicates censoring, following the standard survival analysis framework \citep{cox1972regression,kaplanmeier1958}.
-For competing-risk frameworks, the event variable adopts integer encoding $\delta \in \{0, 1, 2, \ldots, K\}$ where 0 indicates censorship and $k \in \{1, \ldots, K\}$ denotes the occurrence of the $k$-th competing event, enabling cause-specific hazard modelling \citep{mesinovic2024mmgraphsurv}.
+SurvBench supports both single-risk and competing-risks scenarios \citep{austin2016introduction}.
+Survival labels for each cohort consist of a duration ($T$), the time from admission to event or censoring in hours, and an event indicator ($\delta$).
+For single-risk scenarios, the indicator is binary, $\delta \in \{0, 1\}$, with 1 the event and 0 censoring.
+For competing-risks frameworks, the indicator is integer-encoded, $\delta \in \{0, 1, 2, \ldots, K\}$, with 0 censoring and $k \in \{1, \ldots, K\}$ the $k$-th competing event, supporting cause-specific hazard modelling \citep{lee2018deephit}.

-In \texttt{SurvBench}, censoring ($\delta = 0$) is applied in two cases: (1) if a patient's observation period ends without any recorded terminal event (i.e., standard right-censoring, such as being discharged alive); or (2) if a known event occurs \emph{after} a pre-defined maximum prediction horizon, $T_{horizon}$, specified in the pipeline configuration (e.g., 240 hours for MIMIC-IV).
-In this second case, a form of administrative censoring, the event is set to $\delta = 0$ and the duration is capped at $T = T_{horizon}$ (\texttt{preprocessing/labels.py}, \texttt{data/eicu\_loader.py}).
-This ensures a standardised prediction window across all individuals, a pragmatic requirement for developing and evaluating dynamic machine learning models.
+Censoring ($\delta = 0$) is applied in two cases.
+The first is standard right-censoring, where the patient's observation period ends without a recorded terminal event (for example, discharge alive).
+The second is administrative censoring, where a known event occurs after a pre-defined maximum prediction horizon $H$ specified in the configuration (for example, 240 hours for MIMIC-IV).
+In that case the event is set to $\delta = 0$ and the duration is capped at $T = H$:

-Dataset-specific label extraction follows standardised procedures adapted to each database's structure and outcome definitions.
-For MIMIC-IV, the duration equals the length of stay in the ICU measured in hours, while the event indicator derives from the hospital discharge status with ``expired'' mapped to 1 and alternative outcomes (home, skilled nursing facility, rehabilitation) to 0 \citep{johnson2023mimiciv,vincent2014assessment}.
-The eICU database provides duration through \texttt{unitdischargeoffset} (converted from minutes to hours by division by 60), with event status determined from \texttt{hospitaldischargestatus} where ``Expired'' equals 1 and ``Alive'' equals 0 \citep{pollard2018eicu,zimmerman2006acute}.
-MC-MED implements competing risks that are encoded directly from the outcome variable, representing discharge home (1), admission to the ward (2), admission to the ICU (3), and death (4), plus censoring (0), allowing the evaluation of models in the competing risk paradigm where multiple types of events preclude one another.